developforgood/South-Bronx-United-intern-group-3/README.md

 # Clubhouse Cafe App

 ## Problem
 At the start of 2024, South Bronx United (SBU) launched the Clubhouse Cafe to enhance career development for young adults.
 However, despite this initiative, SBU faces challenges to raise awareness of the broader mission of the organization to Clubhouse Cafe customers, which is to support the youth of South Bronx academically and socially through soccer.
 During a field research trip to the cafe, we interviewed two first-time customers, who were unaware of the SBU organization despite them being there for over an hour.
 In a stakeholder meeting, a regular customer mentioned how she only became involved with SBU volunteering not through the cafe that she frequented for four times a week, but through a neighbor who informed her about possible initiatives with the organization.
 These examples stress the need for a **mobile app to notify and enable customers to learn about events that SBU offers, encourage volunteering, provide a platform to donate and interact with Clubhouse Cafe products**.
+The main target consumer of this app is regular cafe customers, and its main priority is to connect the customer to broader SBU activities.

 ## Requirements
 ### Fundamental Requirements